smartdevicelink/sdl_evolution/proposals/0109-set-audio-streaming-indicator.md

 ## Proposed solution

 Referring to the enum `AudioStreamingState` SDL should provide another enum called `AudioStreamingIndicator`.
-This enum should be used in an RPC called `SetAudioStreamingIndicator`.
+This enum should be used in the RPC `SetMediaClockTimer` as the indicator changes with updates of the media clock.

 ### HMI & Mobile API